07 Aug Margate: the Haeckels seaweed wrap

 Where else to eat & drink in Margate

-- Bang next to Haeckels is Roost, whose head chef and owner once worked at St John’s in London.
-It is a cheerful-looking café and restaurant, specialising in ‘street food on the sea’, with the likes of soft shell crab burgers, tofu tacos and a ‘buddha bowl’.
+- Roost – right next to Haeckels.
+The head chef and owner once worked at St John’s in London.
+More of a café.
+It specialising in ‘street food on the sea’.

-- Hantverk & Found for seafood and natural wine.
+- Hantverk & Found for sushi and natural wine.
 (Hey!
 Hopefully no sulphites.)
 This August they were just doing takeaways ordered online.

-- Daly Café for English breakfast and Sunday roasts – I don’t do either, but my Italian friends do.
+- Dalby Café for English breakfast and Sunday roasts – I don’t do either, but my Italian friends do.

-- The Reading Rooms boutique bed & breakfast to make it a weekend at the seaside
+- The Reading Rooms, a boutique bed & breakfast to make it a weekend at the seaside

 For a summer dip, the ‘boating’ ponds, or tidal pools – rectangular pools made with concrete walls and that fill up at high tide– are ideal for swimming at low tide.
 The first one on Margate Beach was made in 1937, when Margate was in its heyday.,